×

 There is no particular test available for restless legs syndrome (RLS).
 Your symptoms serve as the basis for the diagnosis.
 A medical history, thorough physical and neurological examination, and blood tests may be performed to rule out any potential health issues linked to RLS.
 In addition, an overnight sleep study may be advised to check for other sleep problems, particularly obstructive sleep apnea.

 Your doctor will examine any family history of RLS.
-They’ll also inquire as to if you have any sleep issues, such as sleeplessness brought on by your symptoms.
-Your doctor will also inquire about any other behaviour or performance issues and whether you have trouble staying awake during the day.
+They’ll also inquire as to whether you have any sleep issues, such as sleeplessness brought on by your symptoms.
+Your doctor will also inquire about any other behavior or performance issues and whether you have trouble staying awake during the day.

 The following five requirements must be met to confirm an RLS diagnosis: